whitneyburton/portfolios/students/1606-back/jean-joeris/mod_2_portfolio.md

 (feedback to me)

 ## Community

-* From Allison’s session:_
- Two paragraph reflection on: 1.
-Details on project management strategies you used in your projects (Rush Hour and/or Little Shop); What went well?
+* Details on project management strategies you used in your projects (Rush Hour and/or Little Shop); What went well?
 What didn’t go well?
+  *
-2. How you incorporated feedback from your team members and what you learned about yourself in the process.
+* How you incorporated feedback from your team members and what you learned about yourself in the process?
-* From Lia’s sessions:_
+  *
- List of 10 companies with one person you could connect with at each
+* List of 10 companies with one person you could connect with at each
+  1. Eliot Turner - AlchemyAPI
+  2. Josh - Auger
+  3. Aetna - Todd Aron
+  4. 18f- Greg Boone
+  5. alteryx - Jay Bourland
+  6. Purch - Ellie Morris
+  8. Red Canary Chris Rothe
+  9. Not sure of the shop's name, but somebody who hangs out at the barn my wife spend's time at works at a Rails shop.
+I need to wait til the next bonfire at the barn to network with him
+  10.

 * From Gear Up sessions:_
- Takeaways from each session attended

 ### Giving Feedback